linjiX/Consolas-with-Yahei/README.md

 This is a Customed "Consolas" Font, Keep all Latin characters of Consolas，and added Chinese Characters of Microsoft Yahei.
 Forked from [Consolas-with-Yahei](github.com/edward-p/Consolas-with-Yahei)

+This version patched the font with proper powerline characters to enhance terminal experiences.

 Different From "Yahei Consolas Hybrid"
 ---